-Generates the necessary data to a file for submission by electronic methods to the Social Security Administration and/or Internal Revenue Service.
+This section generates the necessary data to a file for submission by electronic methods to the Social Security Administration and/or Internal Revenue Service.
 You'd be surprised that Electronic Filing is even easier than filing on paper.
 It is totally different than Electronic 1040 filing.
 All you have to do is click on a few buttons and let our program take care of the rest.
-It is a matter of the program simply creating a file and then you upload it through the internet to either the SSA or IRS website.
+It is simply a matter of the program creating a file which you then upload through the internet to either the SSA or IRS website.

 Click here to see a current list of states supported

 The Transmitter information is maintained under Step 1 in the Electronic Filing section.
 It is also maintained under File / Company Info.
 Depending on the type of filing being created, you will need to enter your SSA Pin # and/or IRS Transmitter Control Code along with other information.

 b.
 Transmittal forms

 Transmittal Forms are no longer required.
 NEVER FILE transmittal forms W-3 or 1096 when sending in your information electronically.

 Registering with SSA is done online at www.ssa.gov/bso.
 For 1099's you need to apply for a Transmitter Control Code (TCC)